Leer en Español

 Ingredient notes

-• Pie crust: Make your own pie crust or use a store-bought crust.
-To make the crust in advance, make the dough, form it into a disk shape, wrap it tightly in plastic wrap and foil, and freeze for up to 2 months.
+• Pie crust: Make a homemade pie crust or use a store-bought deep dish pie crust.
+To make the pie dough in advance, make the dough, form it into a disk shape, wrap it tightly in plastic wrap and foil, and freeze for up to 2 months.
 To use, thaw it overnight in the refrigerator, then roll it out.
 If you have the space, you can roll out your pastry dough, press it into the pie pan, and freeze it, tightly wrapped in plastic.
 You can bake frozen pie crust straight out of the freezer without thawing.

 • Whipped cream: You can make your own whipped cream or substitute store-bought; just don’t skip it entirely as the cream complements the custard pie beautifully.